shift31/hostbase/README.md

 - Tests (unit, integration, etc.)
 - More Documentation and a video demo
 - Puppet Module and Chef Cookbook to help automate installation
-- Script to update Hostbase from Facter output, to be run via Cron
+- Script to update Hostbase from Puppet Facts...perhaps using Facter output, run via Cron...or somehow during Puppet agent execution
 - Puppet function to retrieve data from Hostbase (perhaps in addition to Hiera)
 - Command line tool to aid initial configuration (driven by Laravel's artisan command)
+- API
+    - Pagination
+    - Bulk operations
 - ...